 A Guide To Non Dairy Milks

 The problem with most of the store bought options is the amount of sugar and additives.
-Yes, the presence of sugar creates this beautiful foam in your latte but sugar is sugar is sugar.
+Yes, the presence of sugar creates that beautiful foam in your latte but sugar is sugar is sugar.
 Always check the ingredients label for a sugar free, additive free option.
 Sometimes, manufacturers use tapioca or other starches to create the creaminess typical in dairy milk.

 Oat milk is a nice option if you tolerate grains.
-Remember, that oats are not always gluten free.
+However,oats are not always gluten free.
 I make my own oat milk from gluten free oats as this process is very quick and simple.
 Mix 1 cup gluten free oats with four cups of filtered water.
 Use a nut milk bag to strain the liquid.
 Compost the rest.
 Oat milk is creamy but does not create a thick foam for your lattes.

 Almond milk - Recipe for Homemade Almond Milk